-If you are fed up of the hype and commercialization of Easter, turn the tables and do something different that will make a real difference.
+If you are fed up of the hype and commercialisation of Easter, turn the tables and do something different that will make a real difference.
 Children on average receive 8.8 chocolate Easter eggs each year.
 That’s a lot of chocolate, a lot of sugar and a lot of calories for them to burn off.
 So instead of buying chocolate eggs this Easter why not support the garden birds instead, as they hatch their eggs and rear their own little chicks?

 Invest in the nest